Novo Zvečevo

-Novo Zvečevo is a village in Požega-Slavonia County, Croatia.
+Novo Zvečevo (German: Papuck) is a village in Požega-Slavonia County, Croatia.
+The village was first settled in 1702 by the Danube Swabians.
 The village is administered as a part of the Brestovac municipality.
 According to national census of 2001, the population of the village is 27.
 The village is connected by the D69 state road.

 Climate

 Since records began in 1986, the highest temperature recorded at the local weather station was 37.2 C, on 18 July 2007.
 The coldest temperature was -24.0 C, on both 31 January 1987 and 9 February 2012.